DoSomething/contentful-prototype/docs/installation-and-usage/usage.md

 $ npm run cypress
 ```

-Our Cypress tests mock GraphQL requests.
-New types and fields to GraphQL should be reflected in the root `schema.json` file that is by our Cypress test suite.
-The easiest way to update the schema is via [Apollo CLI](https://www.apollographql.com/docs/devtools/cli/):
+New GraphQL types, fields, queries, and mutations should be reflected in the root `schema.json` file that is used by our Cypress test suite to mock GraphQL requests.
+The easiest way to update the schema is by using the [Apollo CLI](https://www.apollographql.com/docs/devtools/cli/):

 ```bash
 $ apollo client:download-schema --endpoint=http://graphql-dev.dosomething.org/graphql schema.json